Gender norming: Controversy

 Some commentators have suggested that the military doesn't really have relaxed standards for women.
 An article in The Hill asserts that "combat roles are already subject to gender-neutral standards."

 The website Military.com says: "Gender-neutral standards [were] scrapped -- much to the chagrin of some senior Army officials."

 In popular culture

-In the movie, G.I.
-Jane, the female SEAL candidate Jordan O'Neil receives an extra 30 seconds in an obstacle course and told, "It's called gender norming, O'Neil.
+In the movie G.I.
+Jane, female SEAL candidate Jordan O'Neil receives an extra 30 seconds in an obstacle course and is told, "It's called gender norming, O'Neil.
 Standard procedure for all females in physical training."